learn-co-curriculum/phase-3-variable-scope/README.md

 # Method Scope

+## Learning Goals

+- Explain how scope prevents you from accidentally overwriting previous work.
+- Differentiate between the functionality of local variables created inside and outside of methods.
+- Define methods that pass variables in as arguments.

-## Overview
+## Introduction

 In this lesson, we'll introduce the concepts of method scope and variable scope.

-## Objectives

-1. Explain how scope prevents you from accidentally overwriting previous work.
-2. Differentiate between the functionality of local variables created inside and outside of methods.
-3. Define methods that pass variables in as arguments.

 ## Variable Names and Scope